This guide has been produced for information purposes only. As a buy to let mortgage broker, we're not able to offer tax advice.

 Additionally, landlords operating through a limited company may have greater flexibility in claiming allowable expenses, as the property is considered a business asset rather than a personal investment.

-Find out more in our guide: How Does a Buy-to-Let Limited Company Work?
+Find out more in our guide: How Does a Buy to Let Limited Company Work?

 For advice on landlord tax relief and tax efficiency, consult a qualified accountant.

-Landlord Taxes When Purchasing a Property
+Landlord Tax When Purchasing a Property

 A tax landlords must pay on purchase is Stamp Duty Land Tax (SDLT).